Wenbintum/WWL-GPR/README.md

-# Wasserstein Weisfeiler-Lehman Graph Gaussian Process Regression (WWL-GPR)
+# Wasserstein Weisfeiler-Lehman graph kernel with Gaussian Process Regression (WWL-GPR)

-This software package provides implementations of Physic-inspired Wasserstein Weisfeiler-Lehman Graph model that takes arbitrary initial guess of structures to predict material properties with a particular interest in handling complex adsorbates.
+This software package provides the implementation of the WWL-GPR model, a data-efficient, physics-inspired machine learning (ML) model for the prediction of binding motifs and associated adsorption enthalpies of complex adsorbates at transition metals (TMs) and their alloys based on a customized Wasserstein Weisfeiler-Lehman graph kernel and Gaussian Process Regression.
+The task that is solved is to directly predict the relaxed adsorption enthalpies corresponding to a range of plausible initial guesses of the adsorption motif based on graph representation.
+Thereby, for a given surface/adsorbate combination of interest, both the most stable and all meta-stable adsorption motifs as well as their associated adsorption enthalpies can be predicted.
+Apart from a graph representation of the intial geometry, the model uses input features in the form of node attributes, which represent physically motivated properties, e.g. d-band moments (surfaces), HOMO/LUMO energy levels (adsorbate molecules) and features of the local geometry, all derived from either the clean surfaces or the adsorbates in the gas phase.
+Optimization of the hyperparameters in the model is done with Bayesian optimization implemented with scikit-optimize.

-This model integrates a customized graph kernel with Gaussian Process Regression.
-The search of hyperparameters is done with Bayesian optimization implemented with scikit-optimize.
+A case study predicting adsorption enthalpies of complex adsorbates involved in ethanol synthesis is provided.

-A case study predicting adsorption enthalpies of complex adsorbates involved in Ethanol synthesis is exemplified, where the input features of the Machine learning model are only derived from clean surface and isolated molecule.
+Please refer to our manuscript for further details (link to be inserted upon publication).

 ## Installation
-We made the easiest way to install prerequisites via [conda](https://conda.io/docs/index.html).
+The easiest way to install the prerequisites is via [conda](https://conda.io/docs/index.html).
 All the dependencies are given in `env.yml`.

 Firstly, download or clone this repository via:
 ```bash
 git clone https://github.com/Wenbintum/WWL-GPR.git
 ```

-Ensure you have installed conda, and then run the following commands to create a new environment named wwl-gpr.
+Ensure you have installed conda, step into the WWL-GPR directory, and then run the following command to create a new environment named wwl-gpr.
 ```bash
 conda env create -f env.yml
 ```